Everything You Need to Know to Wrap a Car Yourself

 How much vinyl do I need to wrap a vehicle?

-Depending on the size of the vehicle, different amounts of vinyl will be needed accordingly.
-For smaller-size vehicles like convertibles or coupes, expect to need, on average, a 5 ft x 50 ft vinyl roll.
+Depending on the size of the vehicle and your experience level, different amounts of vinyl will be needed.
+For smaller-size vehicles like convertibles or coupes, you will usually need a 5 ft x 50 ft vinyl roll.
+For sedans, however, expect about a 5 ft x 55 ft vinyl roll.
+SUVs or larger vehicles in general will need a 5 ft x 60 ft vinyl roll for full coverage.

 How long Does it Take to Vinyl Wrap a Car Yourself?

 On average, to complete a full vinyl wrap on a vehicle by yourself, plan on 30 to 40 hours or about two weeks.
-The time to wrap a vehicle varies slightly due to the skill level and the complexity of the vehicle body.
-If you leave it up to the experts, we have seen body shops wrap a vehicle in as little as two days or up to two weeks.
+The time to wrap a car varies slightly depending on skill level and the complexity of the vehicle body.
+If you leave it up to the experts, we have seen body shops wrap vehicles in as little as two days or up to two weeks.

 5 Things to Keep in Mind When Wrapping a Car